-With my 7th graders, we are wrapping up a mini unit (9-10 hours) on Francophone people with the following essential questions: What is a francophone person?
-What do they look like?
-Where do they live?
-What do we have in common?
+With my Novice 7th graders, we are wrapping up a major unit on Francophone people with the following essential questions: What do I have in common with francophone people?

 I have created a culminating project which we will exhibit for Black History Month.
 The project is simple: leveraging Carla Tarini’s wonderful “Qui Parle” series and/or articles from Le Petit Journal Francophone, my students will select a Black Francophone person and create a Venn diagram comparing and contrasting the person to themselves.
 I believe I heard about the Venn Diagram idea from Alana Considine in our wonderful CI for French teachers group on FB.

 I also ask them to find a picture of their person in action and to create or find a product that represents the contributions of their person.
 These additions really make the exhibit come alive!

 The whole idea is to READ and MAKE CONNECTIONS.
 Here I am sharing the project description and rubric, along with the list of Black Francophones present in Carla’s books and the Venn Diagram template.
 Feel free to adapt/modify.

 […] Month from La Libre Language Learning.
 And if you use CI resources (which I incorporate too!) here is an outstanding idea for Novices from Toward […]

 […] Culminating project: Black History Month exhibit […]